Villarrealized/DigitalOceanSetup/README.md

 ### __Applications With A Postgres Database__

-If the app has a Postgres database it is recommended to add a seperate env file for mongo, ex. `postgres.env` with the following values to enable authentication and security:
+If the app has a Postgres database it is recommended to add a seperate env file, ex. `postgres.env` with the following values to enable authentication and security:
 ```bash
 POSTGRES_USER=postgres
 POSTGRES_PASSWORD=tAeKP6kN7cfryxfC [replace with your own]
 ```

 And then adjust your `DATABASE_URL` in your app's `.env` file like so :
 ```bash
 DATABASE_URL=postgres://postgres:enter_password_here@db_host_name_here:5432/DB_NAME
 ```